MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 ```

 > [!NOTE]
-> In the selectedResources section, we specifically display the propagated envelope object.
-Please note that we do not individually list all the resources contained within the envelope object in the status.
+> The `selectedResources` section specifically displays the propagated envelope object.
+The status doesn't individually list all the resources that the envelope object contains.

-Upon inspection of the selectedResources, it indicates that the namespace app and the configmap envelope-configmap have been successfully propagated.
-Users can further verify the successful propagation of resources mentioned within the envelope-configmap object by ensuring that the failedPlacements section in the placementStatus for kind-cluster-1 doesn't appear in the status.
+The `selectedResources` section indicates that the namespace app and the ConfigMap named `envelope-configmap` were successfully propagated.
+You can further verify the successful propagation of resources mentioned within the `envelope-configmap` object by ensuring that the `failedPlacements` section in `placementStatus` for `kind-cluster-1` doesn't appear in the status.

-Here's a sample where the placement has failed.
-In this example below, within the placementStatus section for kind-cluster-1, the failedPlacements section provides details on resource that failed to apply along with information about the envelope object which contained the resource.
+Here's an example where the placement has failed.
+In this example, within the `placementStatus` section for `kind-cluster-1`, the `failedPlacements` section provides details on the resource that failed to apply.
+The `failedPlacements` section also provides information about the envelope object that contained the resource.

 ```
 status: